for Health Care Providers

 Integrated Mental Health Care for Patients with Chronic Hepatitis C - Hepatitis C

 Active mental health and substance use disorders (MH/SUD) among Veterans with chronic hepatitis C virus (HCV) infection are common barriers to treatment.
-These comorbidities affect diagnosis, linkage to and retention in care, disease progression, and candidacy for HCV antiviral treatment.
+These comorbidities affect diagnosis, linkage to and retention in care, and disease progression.

 HCV patients often present with complex psychosocial issues at statistically higher rates than the general population.
 They are 90% more likely to have a history of IV drug use, 35% more likely to be homeless, 25% more likely to be co-infected with HIV, 25% more likely to have a history of incarceration, and 19% more likely to present with a mental illness.
 Given the high prevalence of MH/SUD in Veterans with HCV, increasing the availability of services to address this need is of critical importance in their successful treatment.
 Several studies have found that HCV patients with MH/SUD can achieve sustained viral response rates similar to those seen among patients without these comorbidities.

 Integrated health care teams work together to establish treatment plans addressing patients' biological, psychological, and social needs.
 The interdisciplinary health care team can include many types of providers, such as physicians, psychologists, social workers, and occupational and physical therapists, etc. The team makeup is dependent on the patient's needs.

 Mental health providers in particular can add the following services to a care team:

 - Cognitive, capacity, diagnostic, and personality assessments that differentiate normal processes from pathologic states, side effects of medications, adjustment reactions, or combinations of these problems